Load Test Scenarios

 This distinction is important, because when creating Loadster scenarios, you want to think in terms of how many concurrent users you will be simulating.

-In Loadster, when a v-user finishes an iteration of the script, it starts another iteration of the same script, as long as there is time remaining in the test.
-Therefore a steady 1,000 concurrent v-users, repeating continuously over a period of time, can actually simulate many thousands of visits.
+In Loadster, when a bot finishes an iteration of the script, it starts another iteration of the same script, as long as there is time remaining in the test.
+Therefore a steady load of a thousand concurrent bots, repeating the script continuously over a period of time, can actually simulate many thousands of visits.

 A load test scenario should be realistic.
 That is, the mix of behaviors (scripts) should be similar to what you can expect from your real users.
 If you go to the trouble of load testing, but simulate unrealistic behaviors or traffic patterns, the test results might be kind of useless.

-For example, at any given moment, a shopping site might have:
+For example, at any given moment, your online store might have:

 It is up to you, and your partners and stakeholders, to determine what user behaviors are most realistic and relevant for your site.

-Once you’ve made this determination, you can create Loadster scripts to replicate each user behavior, and build a scenario with groups of v-users running those scripts.
+Once you’ve made this determination, you can create Loadster scripts to replicate each user behavior, and build a scenario with groups of bots running those scripts.

-A scenario consists of one or more V-User Groups.
+A scenario consists of one or more Bot Groups.
 Each group can run its own script, or you can have multiple groups running the same script.
 Each group can have its own schedule and configuration as well.

-Every scenario needs at least one v-user group in order to run.
-To create a v-user group, click the Add a group button in the scenario editor.
+Every scenario needs at least one bot group in order to run.
+To create a bot group, click the Add a group button in the scenario editor.

 You can run with just a single group, or add multiple groups to a scenario.
 Each group has its own configuration and schedule.
 When you run the load test, these groups will execute in parallel.

-Adjust the number of v-users in the group by clicking on the number and typing in a different number.
+Adjust the number of bots in the group by clicking on the number and typing in a different number.

-Each group can have anywhere from 1 to 9999 v-users.
+Each group can have anywhere from 1 to 9999 bots.